lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-3. Get a input frame buffer and try reading a new image into it (curFrame).
+3. An input frame buffer is retrieved and a new image is read into it (curFrame).
 If there are no more frames to read, then exit the loop.

 ```cpp
             cv::Mat* curFrame = inputFramePtrs.front();